"Strict liability" is a legal doctrine under which a defendant may be held liable for an injury even if the defendant was not negligent in California.

 If you've been hurt by a dangerous product or bitten by a dog in California, someone else may owe you money.

-Call us at (855) JUSTICE to discuss your case with a knowledgeable California personal injury lawyer.
+Call us at (855) LAWFIRM to discuss your case with a knowledgeable California personal injury lawyer.

 You can also ask us about “strict liability” in Nevada.